douaemaarouf/personal-portfolio/design-plan/design-journey-m1.md

 > Simply list each goal.
 No need to include the "Design Ideas and Choices", etc.
 > You may adjust the goals if necessary.

-- TODO: goal 1
-- TODO: goal 2
-- TODO: ...
+- To learn about my educational background and professional experience
+- To view examples of my work and projects
+- To understand my skills and expertise
+- To find ways to contact me for professional opportunities
+- To get a sense of my personality and interests beyond my professional work

 ## Modal Interactivity Brainstorm
   > Using the audience goals you identified, brainstorm possible options for **modal** interactivity to enhance the functionality of the site while also assisting the audience with their goals.
   > Briefly explain each idea and provide a brief rationale for how the interactivity enhances the site's functionality for the audience.
 (1 sentence)
 > Note: You may find it easier to sketch for brainstorming.
 That's fine too.
 Do whatever you need to do to explore your ideas.

-- TODO: idea 1
-- TODO: idea 2
-- TODO: ...
+- Portfolio Project Modal: When visitors click on a project thumbnail in my portfolio page, a modal will open showing detailed project information, including larger images, my role, technologies used, and outcomes.
+This enhances the site's functionality by allowing visitors to get in-depth information without navigating away from the portfolio overview.
+- Skills Detail Modal: When visitors click on a skill or technology I list on my about page, a modal will display detailed information about my experience with that skill, including projects where I've applied it and my proficiency level.
+This helps potential employers or collaborators better understand my technical capabilities.
+- A "Contact Me" button that opens a modal with a contact form, saving visitors from having to navigate to a separate contact page.
+This streamlines the process for reaching out to me, making it more likely that visitors will initiate contact.
+- A button on my home or about page that opens a modal preview of my full resume/CV, allowing visitors to view my qualifications without downloading a file or navigating away.
+This provides quick access to my professional credentials.

 ## Interactivity Design Ideation